qr kod na stranku

 old-age dependency ratio202332.6

-demographic pyramid FRF1 Vertonne
+population pyramid of FRF1 Vertonne

 Employment by sectors, Vertonne